Search This Blog

 Construction of the covering and tunnels

 Brussels was occupied by the Germans from May 17, 1940 until September 3, 1944 during World War II.
-The Germans, on the eve of their retreat, set fire to the Palais de Justice.
+The German Nazis, on the eve of their retreat, set fire to the Palais de Justice.
 As a result, the building's cupola, which dominated the whole city, collapsed.
 Much of the building was heavily damaged but it was repaired by 1947.

 German cavalry parade past the Royal Palace in Brussels shortly after the invasion, May 1940